SAP-samples/teched2025-BTM260/README.md

 1. VSCode with Jupyter extension
 2. Python installation
 3. Access to SAP BTP AI Core GenAI Hub with deployment of gpt-4.1
-4. A technical user API key for your LeanIX workspace
+4. Admin access to a LeanIX workspace

 All of this will be provided to TechEd 2025 onsite session participants.